oresat/low-gain-radio/docs/Parts_Selection.md

 Part No.: SKY67110_396LF
 Manufacturer: SkyWorks
 [Datasheet](http://www.skyworksinc.com/uploads/documents/SKY67110_396LF_201792B.pdf)
 Reasons: Brand new part from Skyworks.
 Would work better than what we have.
 Has a gain of ~21dB at desired frequency and a noise figure of 0.65dB at 25C and around 0.5dB at 40C.
+Seems like a slightly more complicated setup however.

 #### U9 SkyWorks SKY13405_490F:
 Part: RF Switch